groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/generate-document-pages-preview.md

         name: How to generate previews of particular document pages with C#
         description: Get images with pages content of various document types in C#
         steps:
-        - name: Implementing auxiliary delegates.
+        - name: Implement delegates to create and release image stream for each page.
           text: We don't know how you are going to process and release images, so you need to provide CreatePageStream and ReleasePageStream delegates.
         - name: Load particular file with supported type.
           text: Construct Signature class instance by passing either file path or stream.